argoproj/argo-cd/docs/proposals/rebalancing-clusters-across-shards-dynamically.md

 The heartbeat interval will be a configurable parameter initialized while setting up the application controller.
 This way, users will be able to control the frequency at which they want the heartbeat process to take place.

+As part of the readiness probe, we will also add a check whether application controller was able to claim a shard successfully or not.
+If the shard claim failed, the readiness probe will fail marking the controller as unhealthy.
 Anytime the number of healthy replicas of application controllers is different from the number of application controllers to shard mappings, we would re-distribute the clusters among the healthy replicas again.
 We can summarize the above statement using the below formula:

 ```
 Number of Replicas ≠ Count of {Application Controller, Shard} mapping